PieFlavr/Raylib-Window-Pong/README.md

 # RAYLIB WINDOW PONG README

 This is a repository containing a personal fork of an assignment from a CS381 class.
 This uses an experimental fork of raylib which allows for management of multiple windows.
-As a challenge and for extra credit in the class, at base this is coded without ANY objects/structs/components or similar, with every coded "Ad Hoc".
+As a challenge and for extra credit in the class, at base this is coded without ANY objects/structs/components or similar, with every coded "Ad Hoc" withou any real architecture or structure.
+As an added challenge, I did my best to try and avoid functions (with some exception) and use primarily macros for what would have been delegated to "object-oriented" behavior.

 ## PREFACE